Follow

 The Impact

-Additionally, the ability to anticipate water quality events can lead to lower energy consumption and improved maintenance planning.
+Additionally, the ability to anticipate water quality events leads to lower energy consumption and improved maintenance planning.
 Predictive insights allow for better scheduling of equipment maintenance, reducing costs and downtime.
-Overall, the system has the potential to deliver significant operational savings, estimated at €1.5 million per year.

 The Impact

-Additionally, the ability to anticipate water quality events can lead to lower energy consumption and improved maintenance planning.
+Additionally, the ability to anticipate water quality events leads to lower energy consumption and improved maintenance planning.
 Predictive insights allow for better scheduling of equipment maintenance, reducing costs and downtime.
-Overall, the system has the potential to deliver significant operational savings, estimated at €1.5 million per year.

 Future Expansion